dmrlvnt/jdk8-maven3.5.2/README.md

 ## Dockerfile for Concourse pipelines

 This repository contains **Dockerfile** of JDK8 official release, Maven 3.5.2, and a settings file for Spring Milestone repositories.
+The image built from this repository is aimed to be used in Concourse pipelines.

 ### Base Docker Image